metal3-io/metal3-docs/docs/user-guide/src/bmo/root_device_hints.md

 In a future version of BareMetalHost API, the hardware profile concept will be disabled, and Metal3 will default to having no root device hints by default.
 In this case, the default logic in Ironic will apply: the smaller block device that is at least 4 GiB.
-If you want this logic to apply in the current verson of the API, use the `empty` profile:
+If you want this logic to apply in the current version of the API, use the `empty` profile:

 ```yaml